Aeva/mollytime/README.md

 # Running MollyTime

-Unless you happen to have the same MIDI instruments as I do, you will first need to modify the `device_priority` variable in 'midi.py' to tell the device selection code what you want it to match.
+Unless you happen to have the same MIDI instruments as I do, you will first need to modify the `device_priority` list in 'midi.py' to tell the device selection code what you want it to match.

 Plug a MIDI istrument into your computer and run either `piano.py` or `pads.py` to jam on a virtual MIDI controller.

+If MollyTime fails to find an ideal device from the `device_priority` list, MollyTime will just run without connecting to anything.
+On Linux, or platforms where RtMidi supports virtual ports, then MollyTime will create a MIDI output device for itself that other programs can connect to.
+Unfortunately RtMidi cannot create virtual ports on Windows, but the Windows MIDI synthesizer is on the fallback list as a consolation prise.

 Also note that MollyTime always selects the last display on the assumption that it is a portable USB touch screen that you plugged in some time after logging into your computer but before running